 4. Recruit candidates for public and Democratic Party offices and assist in their nomination and election.

-D. Fundraising committee: The Fundraising committee shall be responsible for planning and conducting Club fundraising activities, including an annual Fundraising event.
+The Fundraising committee shall be chaired by the 3rd Vice-President and shall be responsible for planning and conducting Club fundraising activities, including an annual Fundraising event.

 VI.
 Procedures for endorsement of candidates for Public Office